Is It a Cold or the Flu?

 Article Translations: (Spanish)

-Your child is sent home from school with a sore throat, cough, and high fever — could it be the flu that's been going around?
-Or just a common cold?
+Your child has a sore throat, cough, and high fever.
+Could it be the flu?
+Or just a cold?

 Flu vs. Colds: A Guide to Symptoms